andrealachi/SWG-Documentation/documentation/qgis/datastream.md

        alt="Fig.1" align="left" width="500">
 A small pencil icon ④ will appear, indicating that the feature is in edit mode.

-In the toolbar, select the "Add Polygon Feature" icon ⑤ and draw the geometry of the new "Soil Site". ⑥
+In the toolbar, select the "Add Polygon Feature" icon ⑤ and draw the geometry of the new "Datastream". ⑥
 </p>
 <br clear="all"><br>